Let’s see what is the difference between Term Life and Whole Life Policy-

-Term life insurance- is purely an insurance policy taken for a set duration of time.
-The only purpose of the policy is to secure an individual against loss of life and on expiry of the term there are no maturity benefits.
+Term life insurance- is purely an insurance policy, for a set duration of time.
+The only purpose of the policy is to secure an individual against loss of life and on the expiry of the term, there are no maturity benefits.
 Once the term is over it is up to the policy owner to renew the policy for continued coverage.

 Read More: What is covered in a Term Insurance Policy?

 A Case of Selecting Term and Whole Life Policy

 Mr. Mohanlal, aged 35 years, runs a manufacturing business.
 His spouse, Parvati, is a homemaker who takes care of their 2 kids diligently.
 His parents too are living with him.
 Though Mr. Mohanlal had taken a term cover of Rs.
 50 Lakh at 30 years of age when he got married to Parvati.

 With the addition of 2 kids to the family, he has been thinking of increasing the term cover to at least Rs.
 1 Crore, to include the financial goals of the children.